 What is a Consumer Advisor?

-Consumer Advisors are volunteers who have experience of Monash Health services as either a patient, carer or a member of the community and would like to be involved in improving health care services and delivery.
+Consumer Advisors are volunteers who have experience of Monash Health services as either a patient, carer or a member of a patient and would like to be involved in improving health care services and delivery.
 They provide advice to Monash Health in a formal capacity through involvement on committees, working groups and project teams.

 Who can join the Register?

-All community members who use or could potentially use Monash Health Services can apply to join the register.
-This includes Monash Health patients, carers, family members or friends, and community members in the Monash Health catchment.
+Community members who use Monash Health Services can apply to join the register.
+This includes Monash Health patients, carers, and family members of patients in the Monash Health catchment.

 The following are not eligible to join the register:

 - Individuals who represent peak bodies or health advocacy groups will be considered on a case-by-case basis.

 Being a Consumer Advisor is an unpaid voluntary position and there are no sitting fees to reimburse your time.
 Monash Health appreciates this contribution which benefits both you and the community by improving Monash Health services.

 However, there is reimbursement of some out-of-pocket costs to attend meetings, such as:

 - contribution towards petrol costs (based on a fixed rate per kilometre)